-\\Appeal Process: Students may apply for a waiver of the Attendance and Grade Calculation Procedure to high school administration if extenuating circumstances exist.
-Attendance Appeals Forms are available from your counselor.
+^{}Appeal Process: Students may apply for a waiver of the Attendance and Grade Calculation Procedure

 TYPES OF ABSENCES: EXCUSED and UNEXCUSED

 UNEXCUSED ABSENCES

 An unexcused absence is any absence from class that is not expressly identified as school related.
 Unexcused absences are classified as either documented or undocumented; students are permitted to "make up" class work or assignments for documented absences.
 The number of "make up" days for missed work will equal the number of days absent.
 Parents and/or students should provide documentation for all unexcused absences if available.
 The purpose of this process is to provide students a fair and equitable opportunity to maintain academic success when confronted with absences due to illness, family emergencies, or school-related functions.
 The following are examples of unexcused (non-school related) absences requiring documentation or parent contact: